osrf/gazebo_user_guide/src/started_components_messages.md

 Gazebo uses a socket-based message passing system based on Google Protobuf to handle inter-process communication.

-## Built in Messages ##
+## Built-in Messages ##

-Gazebo provides many message types, which are document at [http://gazebosim.org/msgs](http://gazebosim.org/msgs)
+Gazebo provides many message types, all of which are documented at [http://gazebosim.org/msgs](http://gazebosim.org/msgs)

 ## Custom Messages ##